digital-work-lab/literature-review-seminar/01-goals.md

 ---

+## What can we publish from a review project?

+- Review protocol: Open Science Foundation (OSF), conference proceedings, PROSPERO
+- Search strategy: searchRxiv
+- Options to publish standalone review papers:

+    - Conference proceedings (e.g., ICIS track for literature reviews)
+    - Specialized journals for literature reviews (e.g., International Journal of Management Reviews, Foundations and Trends® in [Information Systems, Entrepreneurship, Management, Marketing,...])
+    - Journals with theory and review departments (e.g., Journal of the AIS)
+    - Review special issues (e.g., Journal of Strategic Information Systems)
+    - Regular submission to journals

+- Review dataset: OSF, SYNERGY datasets

+---

 ## Review protocols: Their purposes

 - Make concrete plans for a review project
 - Pilot-test the feasibility and potential contribution
 - Solicit feedback from peers
-- Publish the protocol to signal your work (e.g., in a registry like PROSPERO)
+- Publish the protocol to signal your work (e.g., in a registry like PROSPERO or at OSF)

 ![bg right:40% width:450px](../assets/prospero.png)